Records for warmest December set or tied in Vancouver and other parts of B.C.

 -

-Montreal organization may have to stop feeding homeless for first time since 1877
+Montreal soup kitchen may have to stop feeding homeless for first time since 1877

 Montreal's oldest organization serving people without housing says it can no longer afford to serve meals on weekends.